-Things to Remember When Completing a UB-04 Claim Form
+Things to remember when completing a UB-04 claim form

-- Newborns Providers may not use the mother's Medicaid identification number on claims for services provided to a newborn 10 days of age or less on the date of service. - Hospitals may submit initial claims for interim payments for long lengths of stays after 60 days. - Subsequent claims must be for at least 30 additional days and all accumulated charges since admission should be included on the claim, if the patient has not been discharged.
+• Newborns - Providers may not use the mother's Medicaid identification number on claims for services provided to a newborn 10 days of age or less on the date of service.

+- Hospitals may submit initial claims for interim payments for long lengths of stays after 60 days.
+Subsequent claims must be for at least 30 additional days and all accumulated charges since admission should be included on the claim, if the patient has not been discharged.
 If a patient has been discharged, the final bill should be accumulative of all charges since admission.
 Partial days for less than 60 days will be denied. - UB04 claims for a patient admitted and discharged on the same calendar date will be denied to resubmit as outpatient claims unless they meet state criteria for inpatient stay. - Transfers within the same facility are to be billed as one admission.
-If billed as two separate claims they will be denied to submit as one claim; this includes transfers to the rehab unit.

-Claims for sterilization services provided to plan members must be submitted on paper (not electronically).
+If billed as two separate claims they will be denied to submit as one claim; this includes transfers to the rehab unit. - Claims for sterilization services provided to plan members must be submitted on paper (not electronically)..
 A signed state consent form must be included.

-It is the provider's responsibility to appeal/dispute any adverse claims processing outcomes.
-All requests for corrected claims, reconsiderations, or claim disputes must be received within 90 days from the date of explanation of payment or denial is issued, or as defined in your MHS Health contract.
+It is the provider's responsibility to appeal/dispute any adverse claims processing outcomes within 60 days of the date on the EOP or as defined in your MHS Health contract.
 See Section 12 Provider Complaints, Grievances and Appeals for more information.